 How to combat anxiety:

-Majority of heart patients who had experienced anxiety were mainly due to their aging.
-In general heart surgery doesn’t cause any decline in mental functioning, but there will always be some exception.
+The majority of heart patients who had experienced anxiety were mainly due to their aging.
+In general heart surgery doesn’t cause any decline in mental functioning, but there will always be some exceptions.
 Some people do experience depression or anxiety after open-heart surgery but a therapist or psychologist can help heart patients to overcome these effects.

 Heart Surgery patients need to be extra cautious about their health.
 To feel the benefits of heart surgery, it is necessary that you follow your doctor’s recommendations and advice.
 Here are some general rules you can follow to help improve your heart health: